mattermost/docs/source/guides/contribute-to-documentation.rst

 If you'd like to take on a project with larger scope across multiple pages at a time, you'll want to be able to generate the documentation locally on demand to review your changes.
 See the product documentation `README <https://github.com/mattermost/docs#readme>`__ documentation to learn how to build the product documentation locally on your own system.

-Contributing to Mattermost developer or API reference documentation?
+Are you interested in contributing to the Mattermost developer or API reference documentation?
 See the additional README links below for details on generating documentation locally:

 - `Mattermost Developer README <https://github.com/mattermost/mattermost-developer-documentation#readme>`__
 - `API reference README <https://github.com/mattermost/mattermost-api-reference#readme>`__